whitehall: Configurable Document Types

 NB: The title and summary attributes for standard editions are not stored in the block content, but rather as first-class attributes on the edition model itself.

 Content blocks are instantiated via the content block factory at the point of rendering the form or generating the Publishing API payload.
-The factory uses the type and format specified in the schema to determine which block class to instantiate.
-The block's type is used for automatic type casting in the block content model.
+The factory uses a unique block identifier to determine which block class to instantiate.

 Each content block implements the following methods: